Skip to Content

 trail marker on Ptarmigan Cirque hiking trail

-It is important to educate yourself on Bear Safety in Kananaskis.
+It is important to educate yourself on bear safety in Kananaskis.
 This should entail carrying bear spray, hiking in a group and making plenty of noise on the way up.
 It’s not unusual to encounter grizzly bears in this area, especially when larch season is upon us.
 To make matters worse, the bears are focused on fattening up before the winter so make a lot of noise as you hike.

 We recommend you check the Ptarmigan Cirque trail report for the Ptarmigan Cirque trail conditions, wildlife warnings and possible closures before you head out.